hphelion/documentation/commercial/GA1/commercial.update-101-prereqs.md

 **Overcloud Image ID**

-1. Log in the seed VM host.
+1. Log in the seed VM host:

 		sudo su -

-2. SSH to the seed VM.
+2. SSH to the seed VM:

 		ssh root@192.0.2.1

-3. SSH into the Undercloud then become root and source the stackrc file
+3. SSH into the undercloud then become root and source the stackrc file:

 		ssh heat-admin@<Undercloud IP>
 		sudo -i